hydrobeam/website/content/tech/emacs_setup.md

 {{< alert "edit" >}}
-You can find out which flags are available by typing <kbd>K</kbd> over a module.
+You can find out which flags are available by typing <kbd>K</kbd> with your cursor over a module.
 {{< /alert >}}

 ### `lsp` - VSCode-esque intellisense